 The DuPage County Bar Association Law Day Luncheon is held each year around Law Day.
 At the luncheon the legal community celebrates together Law Day.
 The Liberty Bell award and Legal Assistance’s Pro Bono awards are presented at this luncheon and ends with a keynote speaker.

-Law Day Luncheon for 2015 will be announced.
+Law Day Luncheon is scheduled on April 29, 2015.
+We are pleased to welcome Illinois Supreme Court Justice Anne Burke as the 2015 keynote speaker.
 The 2014 keynote speaker was Jack L. Rives, Executive Director of the American Bar Association.

 Liberty Bell Award